From £75,2559

 Land Rover has now had nearly two decades to perfect the Range Rover Sport’s particular compromise of go-anywhere toughness, use-every-day comfort and drive-with-interest dynamism on the road – and, with some new technical tools to draw on here, it has done a world-class job of polishing that compromise to a very high standard.

-When it comes to a regular version, in Auto driving mode this car really feels like it can do it all.
-It has the inertia and the sheer size that you expect of a Range Rover and doesn’t seek to disguise it with overly direct steering, or overly firm suspension, or by working those four-wheel steering, active anti-roll or active differential systems too hard.
+Running in Auto driving mode, even lower-order diesel models of this car really feel like they can do it all.
+They have the inertia and the sheer size that you expect of a Range Rover, and don’t seek to disguise it with overly direct steering, or overly firm suspension, or by working those four-wheel steering, active anti-roll or active differential systems too hard.

 When you’re pulling out of narrow side streets or navigating tight roundabouts, there are no surprises.
 The Sport’s bulk makes its presence felt a little, and you know that it’s yours to manage – although doing so isn’t the slightest problem (and the difference made by that four-wheel steering system to the car’s manoeuvrability in tight areas really is remarkable).